 Simply enter your project details below, and get an instant house renovation cost estimate.

-Click on the project you want to do and get a price estimate from remodeling pros near you.
+Click on the project you want to do and get a house remodel cost estimate from pros near you.

 Across the US, homeowners spend $14,000-42,000 on the cost of remodeling a house.
 A basic remodel in a single room can be completed for as little as $3,000-8,000.